 The differences are the same as for Red Rescue Team, except for these facts:

-- The logo in the Korean version, which was released only as Blue Rescue Team, is the only one having a similar style compared to the Japanese one.
+- The logo in the Korean version, which was released only as Blue Rescue Team, is the only one with a similar style to the Japanese one.

 - All the title screens have the same background.

 The list of recruited Pokémon shows the relative species in brackets in the Japanese and Korean versions only.

 Friend Areas in the game are sorted in regions that can be traversed on this alternate overworld map; in the Japanese version only there is the word エリア (area) after the name of each region; additionally, for the player's team base, there is the word きち (base) after the team's name.
 A similar thing happens in the Korean version.

 Early Japanese copies have a glitch that may erase saved data in any Game Boy Advance games inserted into the DS's second slot other than Red Rescue Team.

 The DS version of the game Blue Rescue Team has recieved some changes to get it working on the DS Hardware, such as these.